cloudmesh/cloudmesh-cc/docs/source/installation.md

 ### Linux

 Graphviz must be installed.
-The user can use apt for convenience:
+The user should use apt:

 ```bash
 sudo apt install graphviz -y